MarcoWorms/learn.js/README.md

 We can clearly see that in the second example we had to create more variables and invent more names, but in the long run you'll be able to grasp how this allows you to write clearer and more debugable code.

-One of the most common source of errors in programming happensby sharing a variable among many functions and mutating it, but this procedure is also a necessity for most of the programs.
+One of the most common source of errors in programming happens by sharing a variable among many functions and mutating it, but this procedure is also a necessity for most of the programs.
 Let's learn now how to share a variable with functions to act as a storage and try to keep our mutations contained so our program's complexity doesn't outgrow us.

 ## Scopes and State Management

 Our functions have access to all variables in the scope that it was declared.
-Let's see what this means in pratice:
+Let's see what this means in practice:

 ```js
 let x = 0